-The academic cover letter is your opportunity to introduce yourself and to discuss your dissertation project, teaching experience, publications, research interests, and the courses you would be interested in teaching.
+The academic cover letter is your opportunity to introduce yourself and to discuss your dissertation project, teaching experience, publications, research interests, and courses you would be interested in teaching.

 How is an Academic Cover Letter Structured?